-" Best Practice information sheets (or guidelines) are produced specifically for practising health professionals and are based on the best available research evidence as reported in systematic reviews."
+" Best Practice information sheets (or guidelines) are produced specifically for practicing health professionals and are based on the best available research evidence as reported in systematic reviews."

 "Clinical Evidence is an updated compendium of evidence on the effects of common clinical interventions.
 It provides a concise account of the current state of knowledge, ignorance, and uncertainty about the prevention and treatment of a wide range of clinical conditions based on thorough searches of the literature."